Study abroad fees and costs

 If you get a:

-- student loan, you still get your student loan payments during your year abroad
+- student loan, you will still get your student loan payments during your year abroad

-- a Sussex undergraduate scholarship, you may get extra money during your year abroad.
+- Sussex undergraduate scholarship, you may get extra money during your year abroad.

-You need to get insurance against emergency medical expenses and accidents for your year abroad.
+You will need to take out insurance against emergency medical expenses and accidents for your studies abroad.

-The current insurance cost for the study abroad period (usually 10 months) ranges from:
+The current insurance cost for the study abroad period (usually 10 months), changes from year to year, but currently ranges from:

 - £130 to £200 for European destinations